-Rep. Dean Arp The NC Chamber recognizes Rep. Dean Arp for his work to bring broadband internet to more North Carolinians in unserved areas.
+Rep. Dean Arp As Chairman of Energy and Public Utilities, the NC Chamber recognizes Rep. Dean Arp for his diligent work on House Bill 220, House Bill 947, and House Bill 951.
 Through House Bill 947 (The G.R.E.A.T.
 Broadband Expansion Act), thousands of additional students, families, and businesses across our state will be able to use broadband services to better connect with the world around them.